Icicles hanging from gutters, illustrating ice damming. Text reads “Are icicles on your gutters bad? Ice damming explained.”

 How can you prevent ice dams?

 Preventing ice dams starts with regular roof maintenance.
-This maintenance includes:
+This includes:

-· Cleaning your gutters after the leaves have fallen in your area.
-Debris in your gutter significantly contributes to an ice dam forming.
+· Cleaning your gutters after the leaves have fallen.
+Debris in gutters contributes significantly to ice dam formation.

 · Getting your roof inspected annually.
-Getting your roof inspected annually is a great way to ensure there aren’t any existing issues that may make your roof more prone to ice damming or leaks (they check for missing shingles, rusted nails, loose nails, etc.).
+Annual inspections help identify issues that make your roof more prone to ice dams or leaks, such as missing shingles, rusted nails, or loose nails.
 Roof inspections are free (at least with AIC Roofing and Construction!) and should be part of your yearly home maintenance checklist.

 Maintenance isn’t the only way to prevent ice dams and roof leaks.
-A few other items to consider include the following:
+Other items to consider include:

-· Ensuring your roof is adequately ventilated.
-When ridge vents are correctly paired with soffit vents, cold air will be circulated under the entire roof, ensuring attic ventilation.
+· Ensuring proper roof ventilation.
+When ridge vents are paired with soffit vents, cold air circulates under the roof, maintaining consistent attic ventilation.

-· Protect your roof with an ice and water shield.
-In Louisville, ice and water shields are required by building code.
-However, if your roof is over 20 years old, you may not have an ice and water shield.
-Ice and water shields are rubberized membranes that form a moisture-tight barrier around shingle nails and help prevent leaks in your home.
-While ice and water shields won’t prevent ice damming, they help prevent leaks.
+· Protecting your roof with an ice and water shield.
+In Louisville, these shields are required by building code.
+If your roof is over 20 years old, you may not have one.
+Ice and water shields are rubberized membranes that form a moisture-tight barrier around shingle nails.
+They help prevent leaks, though they don’t stop ice damming.

 Do you have a roof leak?

-If you notice icicles hanging from your gutters, it’s a red flag.
-If your home is experiencing this, get it inspected immediately to prevent costly damage.
-There are a few more ways to identify possible roof leaks in your home, including:
+If you notice icicles hanging from your gutters, consider it a red flag.
+Inspect your home immediately to prevent costly damage.
+You can also look for other signs of roof leaks, including:

-· Ceiling stains: These are perhaps the most common sign of roof leaks.
-If you notice a brown stain on your ceiling or around your lights, this could be caused by a roof leak.
+· Ceiling stains: These are the most common sign of a roof leak.
+A brown stain on your ceiling or around lights often indicates water intrusion from your roof.

-· Mold or Mildew: If you notice mold or mildew growth in your home,
+· Mold or mildew: Check for visible mold or mildew growth in your home.

-· Ice dams: As we’ve covered here, ice dams cause water to pool, which will eventually cause a leak and damage to your roof and home.
+· Ice dams: Ice dams trap water on your roof, eventually causing leaks and damage to your roof and home.

 Next steps – fixing your roof leak

-If you notice a leak or icicles forming on your roof, we recommend getting the issue inspected by a top-rated roofing company near you.
-Finding a trustworthy Louisville roofing contractor can be difficult, but we lay out some essential tips from questions to ask and red flags to be on the lookout for here.
-Roof inspections are free and have no obligation.
-That means if there is an issue, you can get more bids (we recommend collecting 2-3 bids before hiring a roofing company) to ensure you’re getting a fair assessment and price.
+If you notice a leak or icicles forming on your roof, have a top-rated roofing company inspect it.
+Finding a trustworthy Louisville roofing contractor can be tricky, but we outline essential tips, questions to ask, and red flags to watch for here.
+Roof inspections are free and come with no obligation.
+If the inspector finds an issue, you can request multiple bids.
+We recommend collecting 2–3 bids before hiring a roofing company to ensure a fair assessment and price.

 Roof leaks don’t always mean your home needs a total roof replacement.
 Often a professional roofer can easily repair leaks.
 If there aren’t issues like old age or something systematic, they can replace the affected shingles, and a roofing team can install an ice and water shield if necessary.
 Don’t let a few hundred dollars in repairs cost you thousands in water damage and mold remediation.